What is a Committed Intimate Relationship?

 If such a relationship exists what does this mean?

 Unlike a marriage, CIR’s have limitations.
 A person who was in a CIR is not able to receive maintenance (alimony) and may not receive attorney fees.
-Generally, a person may be able to receive a share of the other person’s retirement benefits though, similar to marriage.
+Possibly, a person may be able to receive a share of the other person’s retirement benefits though, similar to marriage.

 What are my options and rights?